Unboxed-Software/solana-course/content/rust-macros.md

 }
 ```

-Attribute macros are defined using the `#[proc_macro_attribute]` attribute that takes in two token streams and returns a `TokenStream` that replaces the original item with an arbitrary number of new items.
+Attribute macros are defined with a function preceded by the `#[proc_macro_attribute]` attribute.
+The function requires two token streams as input and returns a single `TokenStream` as output that replaces the original item with an arbitrary number of new items.

 ```rust
 #[proc_macro_attribute]